LiskArchive/lisk-legacy-docs/introduction.md

 # Lisk Hub Documentation

 Lisk Hub is an all-in-one solution to manage your Lisk ID, access and send LSK tokens, as well as vote for delegates.
 It combines functionality from the former wallet and blockchain explorer.
-In the future, Lisk Hub will feature a DEX (decentralised exchange), Sidechain's registration and the ability to launch your own ICO.
+In the future, Lisk Hub will feature a DEX (decentralized exchange), Sidechain's registration and the ability to launch your own ICO.

 ## Table of contents